Hoyasumii/avengers-endgame/README.md

 SCOTT LANG: No, no, no. There's no other options.
 There's no do-overs.
 We're not going anywhere else.
 We have one particle left.
 Each.
 That's it, alright?
 We use that– Bye, bye.
 You're not going home.

-STEVE ROGERS: Yeah, well if we don't try, then no one else is goi
+STEVE ROGERS: Yeah, well if we don't try, then no one else is goin